Diseases

 For the typical BTV serotypes, presence and abundance of vectors are associated with climate and environmental conditions and, as a consequence, occurrence of disease is also linked to the vector.
 Warmer seasons may increase vectorial capacity.

-Modelling the potential effects of climate change on the distribution of culicoides vectors and BTV into the future.
+Modelling the potential effects of climate change on the distribution of Culicoides vectors and BTV into the future.

 • Outbreaks linked to extreme weather